Crude Oil prices are expected to trade sideways today: Angel Broking

-According to Angel Broking, On Tuesday, WTI oil prices declined by 1.01 percent to close at $61.1 per barrel.
+According to Angel Broking, On Monday, WTI Crude prices ended higher by 0.35 percent to close at $63.3 per barrel.
+Tension arising from the Middle East might disrupt the global supply chain which supported Crude prices.

 Angel Broking's report on Crude Oil